giridharanrn20-maker/netflix-content-eda/README.md

-# Simple-EDA-on-Titanic-dataset
+# Simple-EDA-on-Netflix-dataset
-This is a simple EDA on titanic dataset
+This is a simple EDA on Netflix dataset